GaloyMoney/dealer/GRAFANA.md

         Swap PnL in BTC = 10 USD * (1/43.7 - 1/48.6) BTC/USD
         Swap PnL in BTC = 10 * 0.00230716351 BTC
         Swap PnL in BTC = 0.0230716351 BTC

         Swap PnL in USD = 0.0230716351 BTC @ 43.7k USD/BTC = 1008 USD

         * assuming Balance USD > 0 for long positions and < 0 for shorts
         ```

-The strategy Pnl is then:
+The strategy unrealized Pnl is then:

 ```
 Strat PnL = Sum of all positions PnL